Kushagrakamal/Kushagrakamal/README.md

 # Hi, I'm Kushagra! 👋

-I'm a front-end developer with experience in ReactJS, HTML, CSS, and JavaScript.
+I'm a full stack developer with experience in ReactJS, HTML, CSS, and JavaScript.
 I'm passionate about creating beautiful and intuitive user interfaces and building responsive websites.

 ## Skills 💻